-• SDC&SGM [40]: A robust appearance model that exploits both holistic templates and local representations, which develops a sparsity-based discriminative classifier (SDC) and a sparsity-based generative model (SGM).
+SDC&SGM [30]: A robust appearance model that exploits both holistic templates and local representations, which develops a sparsity-based discriminative classifier (SDC) and a sparsity-based generative model (SGM).

-7.2 Performance of Pose Estimation
+B. Performance of Pose Estimation

 As mentioned before, automatically acquiring camera external parameters without human intervention is a basic premise of all localization schemes based on ambient cameras.
 We first test the calibration accuracy of original cameras.
-We choose eight ambient cameras in each scenario and calibrate 40 original cameras automatically in total.
+We choose 8 ambient cameras in each scenario and calibrate 40 original cameras automantically in total.

-7.2.1 Original Cameras Calibration.
-Figure 10(c) illustrates that our method achieves similar accuracy in total compared with Zhang's [36] standard result.
-Concretely speaking, our method achieves better performance in rotation calibration (Figure 10(b)) in most scenarios and outperform Zhang's output by 0.5° on average.
-Meanwhile, it achieves worse performance in translation calibration (Figure 10(a)) in most scenarios.
+1) Original Cameras Calibration: Fig.10.c illustrates that our method achieves similar accuracy in total compared with Zhang's [29] standard result.
+Concretely speaking, our method achieves better performance in rotation calibration (Fig.10.b)

+in most scenarios and outperform Zhang's output by 0.5 degrees on average.
+Meanwhile, it achieves worse performance in translation calibration (Fig.10.a) in most scenarios.
 It is because the corresponding points we take in our method is far from the original camera and far apart from each other.
 But the corresponding points on Zhang's standard chessboard are much closer to the original camera and close to each other.
 Although the error of world coordinates of our corresponding points is larger than that of Zhang's corresponding points.
 It induces worse performance in the translation calibration but little influence in the rotation calibration.

 Meanwhile, our method performs better accuracy in the holiday hotel.
-Since the holiday hotel has more regular texture especially in the area of guest corridors, which offers more corresponding points for calibration.
+Since the holiday hotel has more regular texture especially in the area of guest corridors which offers more corresponding points for calibration.

-Eventually, our method achieves roughly the same performance in average projection accuracy compared with Zhang's (Figure 10(c)).
-Moreover, our result is more stable in each scenario, since it has a smaller range of waving.
+Eventually, our method achieves roughly the same performance in average projection accuracy compared with Zhang's (Fig.10.c).
+Moreover, our result is more stable in each scenario since it has a smaller range of waving.
 The rationale behind is rotation accuracy becomes more influential to projection than translation accuracy, when the distance between point and camera grows.
 And as expected, our method performs the best in the holiday hotel, which even outstands Zhang's by nearly 40%.